-The Wolak Learning Center (UC) or Online Writing Center (COCE) provides tutoring services to SNHU students:
+The Wolak Learning Center (Campus) or Academic Support Center (Online) provides tutoring services to SNHU students:

 Use this glossary of common library terms to familiarize yourself with some of the words and phrases you may hear or see while searching in library resources or speaking with a librarian.
 For a more extensive glossary, check out Library Lingo from Colorado State University.

 |Words like AND, OR, and NOT which are used in database searches to help narrow down or broaden search results.
 For more information on Boolean Operators and Boolean Searching (that is, searching using Boolean Operators),see: FAQ: What is boolean searching and how can I use it?

 |A series of numbers and letters that are assigned to each library material.
 Call numbers are used to organize and categorize library materials so that materials on similar topics will be found near each other on the shelves.
 FAQ: What is a call number?

 |The basic information about a material such as title, author, publisher, etc.

 |A collection of sources available and search-able online.
 Databases can include journals, ebooks, reviews, government documents, and more.
 Some databases are very subject specific (they only include sources about one or two subjects) while others can be very broad (they include sources about a number or all subjects).
 A-Z Database List.

 |A service whereby patrons can request books, articles, and other materials from other libraries.
 For more information, check out the Interlibrary Loan page.

 |A periodical which is usually more scholarly than a magazine.
 Journals may or may not be peer-reviewed.

 |periodical which is less scholarly than a journal.